-After 30 minutes of sweating on the elliptical, you look down at the console (326 calories burned—not bad!) and start feeling pretty triumphant about your cardio session.
+After 30 minutes of sweating on the elliptical, you look down at the console and start feeling pretty triumphant about your cardio session.
 After all, you just torched off the calories in the turkey sandwich you had for lunch!
 Or did you?
 We went to the experts to find out just how accurate your calorie readout really is.
 Read on to see which machines you can trust, plus tips on how to maximize your burn.

 Why pound your joints on the treadmill when you can burn just as many calories getting in the elliptical groove while you watch Real Housewives?
 Here's why: A recent study named the elliptical trainer the least accurate when it comes to calorie counting, with most machines overestimating your burn by 42 percent, says Jay Cardiello, SHAPE fitness editor-at-large and founder of the JCORE Accelerated Body Transformation System.

 Why are elliptical machines so off base?
 Unlike treadmills, which can closely replicate your normal gait, the movement of the elliptical is not a natural motion, Cardiello says.
 Ellipticals also vary from manufacturer to manufacturer in terms of the range of motion, so a 'standard' just is not feasible.
 Plus, while using the arm levers (handles) will increase your heart rate, your arms don't weigh a lot compared to your hips, butt, and leg muscles, says Michele Olson, Ph.D., professor of exercise physiology at Auburn University.
 "So don't confuse a pronounced increase in heart rate from more arm movement to mean a pronounced increase in calories expended."